 The Stormlight Archive, has the Knights Radiant in the backstory, as well as Szeth son son Vallano, although he's more of a magic ninja.
 Also Kaladin is a Magic Knight in training as of the end of the first book.

 Brandon Sanderson's magic systems in general lend themselves to Magic Knights, as most of them can be used to enhance the wielder's body in some way (no Squishy Wizards here!).
-The only real exceptions are Awakeners from Warbreaker (powerful Awakeners, though they live a long time and don't get sick, aren't neccessarily any tougher than ordinary people; Vasher could still fit the definition, being very good at Awakening and handy with a sword) and Soulcasters from Way of Kings (since their power is entirely focused on affecting things outside of themselves).
+The only real exceptions are Awakeners from Warbreaker (powerful Awakeners, though they live a long time and don't get sick, aren't neccessarily any tougher than ordinary people; Vasher could still fit the definition, being very good at Awakening and handy with a sword) and Soulcasters from Way of Kings (since their power is focused on changing things on a elemental level, and things removed from the base elements are harder and harder to create).

 Pretty much all Citizens from Codex Alera, as half the elements greatly bolster ability at swordfighting.
 Depending on the individual, they'll depend on swords or manifested furies to varying extents.